genropy/genropy_saved/docs/genro/components/components/th/th_components.rst

                         pane = form.center.contentPane()
                         pane.plainTableHandler(...) #not th_plainTableHandler !

-    **attributes**:
+    **Attributes**:

     The attributes that belong to every TableHandler are described in the :ref:`th_common_attributes` section.
-The attributes that belongs only to the plainTableHandler are listed here:
+There are not attributes belonging only to the plainTableHandler

-    * *widget_kwargs*: add???.

 .. _th_stack: